Deep Research Example

 - how to build a workflow package on top of Agentrail

-- how orchestration-backed execution can remain separate from hosted route glue
+- how orchestration-backed execution remains separate from hosted route glue

-- how prompts, state, and reporting can belong to a workflow package instead of the host
+- how prompts, state, and reporting belong to a workflow package rather than the host app

-If your app is “agent plus workflow” rather than “agent plus chat”, this example is often more relevant than the playground server.
+If your app is "agent plus structured workflow" rather than "agent plus chat", this example is more relevant than the playground server.